webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

   - An entity-relationship diagram, commonly called an ER diagram, is a schematic picture of **entities, relationships, and attributes**.
   - Entities are drawn as rectangles.
   - ![entity](img/er_diagram.PNG)
-- **glossary / data dictionary / repository**
-  - A glossary, also known as a data dictionary or repository, documents additional detail in text format.
 - **entity type**
   - An entity type is a **set of things**.
 Ex: All employees in a company.
 - **relationship type**